Proposal for a shared transverse LLP detector for FCC-ee and FCC-hh and a forward LLP detector for FCC-hh: Role of Future Colliders in the LLP Sector

-If we don't observe any LLP signal in the rest of the LHC run, the HL-LHC, or any other collider, neutrino, or beam dump experiments, the FCC would be our best bet to move ahead.
+The first scenario would be if we do not find any hints of new physics in the rest of the LHC run, the HL-LHC, or any other approved collider, neutrino, or beam dump experiments.
+In such a scenario, the FCC would be our best bet to move ahead.
 Owing to a cleaner environment and excellent particle identification, in some cases, the FCC-ee can be sensitive to regions beyond the reach of the HL-LHC.
 The FCC-hh, on the other hand, has the huge benefit of larger center-of-mass energy and luminosity, which is expected to outperform the HL-LHC in many aspects.